caktus/talks/pycon/2015/sms-workshop/intro.md

 Notes:

-- Dev our applications without being tied to any particular vendor of text messaging services.
+- Develop the application without being tied to any particular vendor of text messaging services.
   - Don't have to pick a vendor before we can start.
   - Change vendors in the future without having to rewrite the applications.
   - Deploy applications to different countries that might not have any common vendor for messaging services.